-We may link, combine or supplement the information you provide us with other information we get from Third Party Sources or with cookies.
+We may link, combine or supplement the information you provide us with other information we receive from Third-party Sources or with cookies.
 We do this to help understand your needs and provide you with better products and services, to identify you when you return to our Site or to pre-populate forms.

 We may use anonymous, aggregate personal information for different purposes, like market analysis, traffic flow analysis and reporting, or to deliver relevant advertising and information based on click stream data.
 We use this information for a variety of purposes to examine our traffic in aggregate, to investigate misuse of our network, its users, or to cooperate with law enforcement.

 We may share your information as follows:

 - With our channel partners, affiliates, agents, subcontractors, representatives, or services providers, with your consent;